Harshal7797/Java-Applications/README.md

 # Java Grep App
   ## Introduction
   - What does this app do?
-  This app try to mim
+  This app try to mimic Unix command called grep which stands for `global regular expression print`.This appsearches for the pattern
   ## Usage
   - explain arguments and behaviour
   - usage examples